-I'm not here to tell you that your spouse or partner or best friend isn't that person.
-But they're probably not.
-Unfortunately the people we have the hardest time being vulnerable with, and the people we fear reinventing ourselves in front of, are the very people closest to us.
+Growth requires vulnerability and reinvention of self; unfortunately the people you have the hardest time being vulnerable with, and the people you fear reinventing yourself in front of, are the very people closest to you.

-We've been us for so long—the person that people know us to be—that reinventing ourselves looks either like an act of desperation, or an attempt to distance ourselves from the people closest to us becuase they're not good enough.
+You've been you for so long—the person that people know you to be—that reinventing yourself looks either like an act of desperation, or an attempt to distance yourself from the people closest to you because they're not good enough.

-Over the last decade or so, I've had a keen interest in self development and the relationship between who we are and how we feel and what we do for work.
+Over the last decade or so, I've had a keen interest in self development and the relationship between who we are and what we do.
 Over these years, a few key things have stood out to me.